BCI replies to all emails within one business day.

 Location, Location, Location

-BCI has counsellors across BC - the Lower Mainland, Vancouver Island, Fraser Valley, Peace-Liard, Cariboo, Okanagan-Shuswap, the Kootenays, the Rockies, Fort George, Skeena and Thompson-Nicola.
+BCI has counsellors across BC - the Lower Mainland, Vancouver Island, Fraser Valley, Peace-Liard, Cariboo, Okanagan-Shuswap, the Kootenays, the Rockies, Prince George, Skeena and Thompson-Nicola.
 BCI also has counsellors in major centres in Alberta.

 Five Common FAQs